sivaramgs/custom_websearch_llm_agent_with_llama3_instruct_8B_using_ollama/README.md

+### Project Overview:
-# Custom Web Search LLM Agent with llama3 instruct 8B using ollama

-llama3 instruct is an LLM fine-tuned for chat/dialogue use cases.
+To create a Llama 3 instruct Custom Web Search Agent with Ollama that runs entirely on the local machine. llama3 instruct is an LLM fine-tuned for chat/dialogue use cases.

+🛠️ Technologies Used:
+1. Llama3 Instruct 8B llm,
+2. Ollama
+3. Serper google search engine API
+4. Python 3.10.

 ### Prerequisites
 #### Environment Setup

 1. **Create a Virtual Environment using pip:**